 If you don’t have your home’s building plan, get in touch with the local records office or ask your real estate agent.
 It’s not always possible to divert utility lines to make room for a pool.
 You’ll need to find out if you’ll be running into utility lines before your pool installer starts digging.

-According to the National Electric Code, power lines over pools must be at least twenty-two and a half feet above the water level to avoid electrical hazards.
+According to the National Electric Code, pools under power lines must have at least twenty-two and a half feet of clearance from the water to the linel to avoid electrical hazards.
 Some companies will not install pools under power lines at all depending on the location.
-Before you start installing your pool, find out if you have power lines above the area where you’re installing your pool.
-If you do, find out how high those power lines are.
+Before you start any inground pool installation, find out if you have power lines above the area where you’re installing your pool.
+If you do, make sure the clearance is sufficient.

 If your backyard is flat, you’re good to go.
 If you live on a hill, however, things get a bit more complicated.
 You may need to build retaining walls or other safety features to keep your pool from affecting the surrounding landscaping.

 Safety features like these can drive up the cost of pool installation by tens of thousands of dollars.
-We recommend figuring out whether you’ll have to pay that expense well before you get started.
+We recommend facturing these expenses well before you get started.

-There are naturally occurring things that may prevent you from installing a pool in your backyard.
-If you live close to a large body of water, for example, the water table may be too high to accomodate an inground pool.
+Naturally occurring factors could prevent you from installing a pool in your backyard.
+If you live close to a large body of water, for example, the water table may be too high to accommodate an inground pool.
 If your home is within a wildlife or research protection zone, you may not be able to install a pool for legal reasons.